BSSM Student Housing at Simpson University

 A: Meals on campus are served in the Dining Center.
 All students will receive a meal card with which they scan upon entering the Dining Center.
-Meals are loaded on the cards on a per week basis (14 meals or 21 meals).
+Meals are loaded on the cards on a per week basis (10,14, or 21 meals).
 Meals reload on Friday mornings.
 The 10 and 14 meal plan options include Flex Dollars which can be used in the Dining Center or the Bean Scene.

 Q: Am I paying for meals when the dining center is closed?

-A: No. calculate all the meals you will be eating in the dining center for the whole semester and average the cost through the semester.
+A: No, we calculate all the meals you will be eating in the Dining Center for the whole semester and average the cost through the semester.

 Q: Where do I go to pay my rent each month?

-A: You can pay your rent over the phone by calling 530-226-4971 or in the Auxiliary Services Office, in Suite 305 of the Owen Center.
-We are in the process of setting up online payments as well.
-If you would like your rent to be charged automatically each month to your credit/debit card, request an Automatic Debit Form from the Auxiliary Services Office, and they will keep it on file to charge your monthly rent amount on the 7th of each month.
+A: You can pay your rent over the phone by calling (530) 226-4971 or in the Auxiliary Services Office, in Suite 308 of the Owen Center.
+If you would like your rent to be charged automatically each month to your credit/debit card, request an Automatic Debit Form from the Auxiliary Services Office, and they will keep it on file to charge your monthly rent amount each month.